• Skip to primary navigation

 Keep an eye out for focus groups.

 Invokes (interactive online focus groups) are typically found by searching surveys on popular survey sites such as Toluna and SurveySpot.
-They do not appear frequently and are therefore hard to come across.
+They do not appear frequently and are, therefore hard to come across.
 However, these are worth much more money than typical surveys and usually pay $20-40 for an hour or two of your time.

-Look for surveys that have “sweepstakes only” in the incentive field or that are really short and only offer a few points or cents.
+Look for surveys that have “sweepstakes only” in the incentive field or that are short and only offer a few points or cents.
 That is sometimes a clue.
 Sometimes you get lucky and it’s a short survey to see if you qualify for an Invoke.

-I usually get invited to at least one a month.
+Invokes are scheduled for a specific date and time, so ensure you have time to participate.
+I usually get invited to at least once a month.
 You can also try to qualify for focus groups that may be offered in your area.

 It’s definitely worth trying for, though, since these focus groups can pay anywhere from $50-300 or even more in some cases.
-Some target college students specifically, especially ones having to do with electronics and entertainment, I’ve noticed.

 Keep a lookout for product tests or trials.